Barry Dwolatzky

-Barry Dwolatzky is a South African software engineer.
-He is a professor emeritus at the University of the Witwatersrand Joburg Centre for Software Engineering.
-Dwolatzky is on University of the People's computer science advisory board.
+Barry Dwolatzky (29 April 1952 – 16 May 2023) was a South African software engineer.
+He was a professor emeritus at the University of the Witwatersrand Joburg Centre for Software Engineering.
+Dwolatzky was on University of the People's computer science advisory board.
+He was an anti-apartheid activist and in the late 1980s he joined the African National Congress's armed wing, Umkhonto we Sizwe ("spear of the nation").

 Education

-Dwolatzky completed a BSc(Eng) (1975) and Ph.D.
-(1979) in electrical engineering at University of the Witwatersrand.
+Dwolatzky completed a Bachelors of Science degree in 1975 and a Ph.D. in 1979, both in electrical engineering at the University of the Witwatersrand.
 He was a postdoctoral researcher at the University of Manchester Institute of Science and Technology and GEC Marconi.

 Career

 In 1989, Dwolatzky joined University of the Witwatersrand as a senior lecturer, becoming a full professor in 2000.
-He is an emeritus professor at the Joburg Centre for Software Engineering.
-Dwolatzky is on University of the People's computer science advisory board.
+He was appointed as an emeritus professor at the Joburg Centre for Software Engineering in 2005.
+Dwolatzky was on University of the People's computer science advisory board.

-Dwolatzky is a fellow of the South African Institute of Electrical Engineers and The Institute of IT Professionals South Africa (IITPSA).
+Dwolatzky was a fellow of the South African Institute of Electrical Engineers and The Institute of IT Professionals South Africa (IITPSA).

+Death

+Dwolatzky died in Johannesburg on 16 May 2023, at the age of 71.